Software Dependability and Security

 Prof. Ming Li and his lab conduct research in the area of Audio, Speech and Language Processing.
-In the 2020 calendar year, they have published more than 10 top conference or journal papers in this filed.
-The topics include speaker recognition, speaker diarization, speech synthesis, spoken term detection, paralinguistic speech attribute recognition, etc. They have collaborated with multiple industry leaders and local companies in terms of collaborative research and technology transfer.
+In the 2021 calendar year, they have published more than 10 top conference or journal papers in this filed.
+The topics include speaker recognition, speaker diarization, speech synthesis, speech separation, paralinguistic speech attribute recognition, etc. They have collaborated with multiple industry leaders and local companies in terms of collaborative research and technology transfer.

 Prof. Ming Li and his lab conduct research in the area of Multimodal Behavior Signal Analysis and Interpretation towards the AI assisted Autism Spectrum Disorder (ASD) diagnose.
 They have developed an AI studio for the early screening of ASD.
 The studio’s four walls are programmable projection screens that can recreate a variety of settings, such as a forest environment, with sound delivered through multichannel audio equipment.
 The therapist can use the studio to interact with the child, such as asking him or her to point at a certain object projected onto the wall to observe their reaction.
 At the same time, cameras capture the movements of the child and the therapist, including gestures, gazes and other actions.
 The studio is equipped with more than 10 technologies that have obtained or are in the process of obtaining patents.
 These include technologies that assist with gaze detection, human pose estimation, face detection, face recognition; speech recognition and paralinguistic attribute detection.